-Schwab's and TDA's institutional brokerage services include access to a broad range of investment products, execution of securities transactions, and custody of client assets.
-The investment products available through Schwab and TDA include some to which we might not otherwise have access or that would require a significantly higher minimum initial investment by Frontier's clients.
-Schwab's and TDA's services described in this paragraph generally benefit you and your account.
+Schwab's, TDA's and Fidelity's institutional brokerage services include access to a broad range of investment products, execution of securities transactions, and custody of client assets.
+The investment products available through Schwab, TDA and Fidelity include some to which we might not otherwise have access or that would require a significantly higher minimum initial investment by Frontier's clients.
+Schwab's, TDA's and Fidelity's services described in this paragraph generally benefit you and your account.